Trajectory-Resolved Weiss Fields for Quantum Spin Dynamics: Acknowledgements

 \section{Acknowledgements}

-SEB acknowledges support from the EPSRC CDT in Cross-Disciplinary Approaches to Non-Equilibrium Systems (CANES) \textit{via} grant number EP/L015854/1.
+SEB acknowledges support from the EPSRC CDT in Cross-Disciplinary Approaches to Non-Equilibrium Systems (CANES) \textit{via} grant number EP/L015854/1, as well as the support of the Young Scientist Training program at the Asia Pacific Center for Theoretical Physics (APCTP).
 MJB acknowledges support of the London Mathematical Laboratory.
 AGG acknowledges EPSRC grant EP/S005021/1.
 We are grateful to the UK Materials and Molecular Modelling Hub for computational resources, which is partially funded by EPSRC (EP/P020194/1 and EP/T022213/1).
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.
+The data supporting this article is openly available from the King's College London research data repository, KORDS, at https://doi.org/10.18742/24438967.